 Grip M-PRO

 The M-PRO is Sync Mesh’s top-tier glove and, from what I’ve read, the one most competitive sim racers gravitate towards.
 It’s built on user feedback from earlier models, with improved outside stitching, enhanced silicone grip patterns, and what they call their Syncmesh ventilation technology.
-At around $71 for a single pair, it sits in that sweet spot where you’re getting genuinely premium construction without paying motorsport prices.
+At $71.49 for a single pair, it sits in that sweet spot where you’re getting genuinely premium construction without paying motorsport prices.

 - Upgraded silicone grip patterns